 Regarding radiation (downward shortwave and longwave) and freshwater (total precipitation and snow) fluxes, the lack of observations before 1979 and the large flaws noticed in ERA40 reanalysis did not allow to produce reliable enough inter-annually varying fluxes.
-Therefore, we decided to use the daily climatology of DFS 5.1 (being calculated over the period 1979-2010).
+Therefore, we decided to use the daily climatology of DFS 5.2.
 This was also the strategy for DFS4 and is also the strategy used in CORE.
-The extension is illustrated in Fig. 20 with the shortwave radiation in the equatorial band and the global precipitation, respectively.
+The extension is illustrated in Fig. 17 with the shortwave radiation in the equatorial band and the global precipitation, respectively.
 There is a lack of high frequency variability for the period before 1979 due to the use of the daily climatology.
 However, the continuity of the record through 1979 is well assured and the whole record is centred on the 1979-2012 mean value.

-Figure 20.
-Time-series of (upper plot) the zonal average in the equatorial band of the shortwave radiation $(W.m^{-2})$ and (lower plot) the globally averaged precipitation in DFS5.
+Figure 17.
+Time-series of (upper plot) the zonal average in the equatorial band of the shortwave radiation (W.m-2) and (lower plot) the globally averaged precipitation in DFS5.2.
 Blue dots are daily values.
 The red line shows the annual mean.
 The black line is the time-mean over the whole period.